MisalPaav/TYMaterials/docs/ST/ST-CAE-1-Question-Bank.md

 4. State Transition Testing
 5. Use Case Testing

+### Equivalence Partitioning

-**Explanation of Equivalence Partitioning:** Equivalence Partitioning is a black box testing technique that divides the input data into partitions or equivalence classes, where each class represents a set of input values that should produce similar results.
-The goal is to design test cases that cover each equivalence class, ensuring thorough testing while minimizing the number of test cases needed.
+Equivalence Partitioning is a software testing technique that divides the input data into partitions or groups where each partition represents a set of valid or invalid inputs to the software.
+Test cases are then derived from each partition, typically selecting one representative value from each partition to ensure thorough testing.

+### Boundary Value Analysis

-**Explanation of Boundary Value Analysis:** Boundary Value Analysis is a black box testing technique that focuses on testing the boundary conditions or edges of equivalence classes.
-Test cases are designed to include input values at the lower and upper boundaries of each equivalence class, as well as just above and below those boundaries.
-This approach helps in uncovering defects related to boundary behavior, such as off-by-one errors or boundary-related inconsistencies.
+Boundary Value Analysis is a testing technique used to identify errors at the boundaries of input ranges.
+Test cases are designed to include input values at the boundaries, just inside the boundaries, and just outside the boundaries of valid input ranges.
+This helps ensure that the software behaves correctly near the edges of acceptable input values.

+### Decision Table Testing

+Decision Table Testing is a systematic method for testing software behavior where inputs are listed in rows, and corresponding outputs or actions are listed in columns.
+This technique is particularly useful for testing systems that have complex business logic or decision-making processes.
+Decision tables help ensure comprehensive test coverage by considering all possible combinations of inputs and their corresponding outcomes.

+### State Transition Testing

+State Transition Testing is a testing technique used to verify the correct behavior of systems that can change states based on certain conditions or events.
+Test cases are designed to validate the transitions between different states of the system.
+This technique is commonly applied to software systems that exhibit finite state machine behavior, such as control systems or user interfaces.

+### Use Case Testing

+Use Case Testing is a testing technique that focuses on validating the functionality of software from an end-user perspective.
+Test cases are derived from the various use cases or scenarios identified during the requirements analysis phase.
+This approach ensures that the software meets the intended business requirements and user needs.

 ## 14\.
 Elaborate equivalence class partitioning method used in blackbox testing